 - Faculty of Arts & Humanities

-Former scholar of the Ecole Normale Supérieure Fontenay / Saint-Cloud, I taught in various universities in France (Saint-Etienne, Dijon, Nice) before joining UCL in 2007.
+Former scholar of the Ecole Normale Supérieure Fontenay / Saint-Cloud, I taught for several years at university level in France before joining UCL in 2007.

-- Seventeenth-century literature and thought; Cultural history and history of ideas, with a special interest in libertinism and free-thinking.
+- Seventeenth and Eighteenth-century literature and thought; Cultural history and history of ideas, with a special interest in libertinism and free-thinking.

-- Eighteenth century literature and thought; Diderot, the Encyclopedie, clandestine and libertine writing.
-The Mind-Body Problem in Early Modern Europe.
+- The Mind-Body Problem in Early Modern Europe.
 Materialism in thought, literature, medicine and the emerging sciences 1600-1800.